 How will it work and how do I sign up for appointments?

-When students check-in at registration, they may sign up for a scheduled appointment.
+Students may sign up during the career counseling event window.
+Sign up sheets will be available in the event room.
 Each of the scheduled appointments will be 30 minutes in length.

 Some counselors will also be available on a walk-in basis for quick questions you may have in connection with the career fair itself.